Aesop's Fables (film series): History

 Each short concludes with a moral that usually has nothing to do with the actual cartoon itself.
-Terry staffer Mannie Davis once remarked that the morals were even "funnier than the whole picture itself" and Terry said "The fact that they're ambiguous is the thing that made 'em funny".
-Morals include "Go around with a chip on your shoulder and someone will knock your block off" or "Marriage is a good institution, but who wants to live in an institution?"
+Terry staffer Mannie Davis once remarked that the morals were even "funnier than the whole picture itself" and Terry said "the fact that they're ambiguous is the thing that made 'em funny".
+Morals include "Go around with a chip on your shoulder and someone will knock your block off" or "Marriage is a good institution, but who wants to live in an institution?".
+As the series became all-talking, these morals became brief animated vignettes in 1929, often featuring a cat and a mouse.
+However, these were dropped by early 1930.

 The series proved to be enormously popular with the public during the 1920s.
 Walt Disney admitted that his earliest ambition was to produce cartoons of comparable quality to Paul Terry.
 With the popularity of Al Jolson's part-talkie The Jazz Singer in 1927, as well as the huge success of the first all-talkie Lights of New York in 1928, producer Amadee J. Van Beuren realized the potential of sound films and bought Fables Studios to produce sound animation films.
 Van Beuren, now owner of the newly-named Van Beuren Studios, urged Terry to add the innovation to his films.
 Terry argued that adding sound would only complicate the production process, but ended up doing so anyway, and the series would now be renamed Aesop's Sound Fables.